-According to the World Health Organization, by 2030, road crashes are expected to be the seventh leading cause of death in the world unless something changes.
-More than 500 children die every day and two people die every minute from road crashes.
+According to the World Health Organization, road traffic injuries are the leading cause of death for children and young adults aged 5-29 years.
+And approximately 1.4 million people die each year as a result of road traffic crashes.
 And yet, many people still refer to those incidents as “accidents.”

-A group of non-profit, governmental, and business leaders – including those in Together for Safer Roads (TSR)—are encouraging people to stop using the word “accident” when referring to a car crash, saying that it detracts from our own empowerment and responsibility to make the roads a safer place.
+Numerous non-profit, governmental, and business leaders – including we at Together for Safer Roads (TSR)—have been encouraging people for years to stop using the word “accident” when referring to a car crash, saying that it detracts from our own empowerment and responsibility to make the roads a safer place.

 Advocates say we should call the occurrences what they really are: crashes and collisions.
-The New York Times article states that 28 U.S. state departments of transportation have changed their terminology from “accidents” to “crashes” yet the term “accidents” is still far too prevalent.
+According to The New York Times, in 2016, 28 U.S. state departments of transportation have changed their terminology from “accidents” to “crashes” yet the term “accidents” is still far too prevalent.

 Crashes should not be called accidents because they are preventable.
 Here are four reasons why we should all stop calling road crashes “accidents.”

-- Because the choices and behavior of people are often at the heart of a crash.
-Speeding, drunken driving, and distracted driving lead to crashes.
+- Because the choices and behavior of people are sometimes at the heart of a crash.
+Speeding, drunk driving, and distracted driving can lead to crashes.
 Other risk factors include fatigue, stress, illicit drugs, and inexperienced driving.
-The way one drives is a choice made by people.
-When the result is a crash, calling it an accident negates responsibility.
+The way one drives is sometimes a choice made by people.
+When the result is a crash, calling it an “accident” negates responsibility.

 - Because road and vehicle design may be at fault.
-Poorly designed and poorly maintained roads, or faulty vehicles, can lead to crashes with vulnerable road users such as pedestrians who may be walking or biking.
-Again, to call these events accidents minimizes the root cause.
+Poorly designed and poorly maintained roads, or faulty and too big vehicles, can lead to crashes with vulnerable road users such as pedestrians who may be walking or biking.
+Again, to call these events “accidents” minimizes the root cause.
 It’s up to government, businesses, and citizens to work together to discuss, fund, research, and improve road and vehicle safety.

-- Because laws and law enforcement can improve.
-Only 34 countries have enacted laws cracking down on the five top road crash risk factors (speeding, drunken driving, seat belts, child safety restraints, and motorcycle helmets, for example).
+- Because laws and law enforcement can be improved.
+Only 34 countries have enacted laws cracking down on the five top road crash risk factors (speeding, drunk driving, seat belts, child safety restraints, and motorcycle helmets, for example).
 Business, people, and government should rally around making laws stricter and roads safer.

 Stricter laws, well-maintained and safely designed roads for all roads users, vehicle design, improved education, and heightened awareness can save lives.
 It all starts with accountability.
 And that’s no accident.